cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn-k-means.md

  2. Density Estimation : Finding the distribution of data within the provided input or changing the data from a high deminsional  space to two or three dimension.

-# Building a end to end pipeline for Supervised machine learning using Scikit-learn
+# Building a end to end pipeline for Supervised machine learning using Scikit-learn -
+### Example project  = Fraud detection system.
 ---
 **:mortar_board: Learning Objectives**
 ---